ARI contributions to Gaia

 - First Look Leadership:

-Quickly assessing payload and data health, and scientific data quality (Manager Marcus Hauser since 2015, Michael Biermann 2011-2015, Stefan Jordan 2006-2011).
+Quickly assessing payload and data health, and scientific data quality (Manager Wolfgang Löffler, Marcus Hauser 2015-2018, Michael Biermann 2011-2015, Stefan Jordan 2006-2011).
 First Look (FL) is one of the major building blocks of CU3.
 Most of the work for this task is done at ARI, but software modules from many other DPAC groups have to be included into the overall system which comprised 350 000 lines of java program code at the end of 2011.
 The following four FL functions are specifically located at ARI.

 - First-Look processing framework: